Stay organized and prepared for every holiday with this super helpful guide. Your holiday organization starts here.

 How to Store Gift Wrapping Supplies

-Use the Clutter Keeper Deluxe Hanging Gift Wrap Storage Organizer to easily sort and store every single supply you use.
-It has multiple sections perfect for every item you’ll need.
+Use a hanging organizer to sort and store every single supply you use easily.
+Find one that has multiple sections perfect for every item you’ll need.

 Hanging up your gift wrapping supplies really streamlines everything.
 It keeps it sorted while freeing up surface space.
 Plus, you can easily see and grab everything you need the minute you need it.

-Here are some ideas of what to store in the Hanging Gift Wrap Storage Organizer:
+Here are some ideas of what to store in a hanging organizer:

 - Gift Wrap Tubes